OHDSI/Broadsea/README.md

 Broadsea uses Traefik as a proxy for all containers within.
 Traefik can be set up with SSL to enable HTTPS:

+1. Obtain a crt and key file.
+Rename them to "broadsea.crt" and "broadsea.key", respectively.
-1. Add your crt and key files to a ./certs folder
+2. Add these files to a ./certs folder
-2. In Section 1 of the .env file, change the HTTP_TYPE to "https"
+3. In Section 1 of the .env file, change the HTTP_TYPE to "https"

 ### Atlas/WebAPI Security